oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 ## Create Entities to allow CRUD on Photos

-I’ve talked a lot about how to secure your application, but we haven't done anything with photos!
+I've talked a lot about how to secure your application, but we haven't done anything with photos!
 JHipster has a JDL (JHipster Domain Language) feature that allows you to model the data in your app, and generate entities from it.
-You can use its [JDL Studio](https://start.jhipster.tech/jdl-studio/) to do this online and save it locally once you’ve finished.
+You can use its [JDL Studio](https://start.jhipster.tech/jdl-studio/) to do this online and save it locally once you've finished.

 My data model for this app has an `Album`, `Photo`, and `Tag` entities and sets up relationships between them.
 Below is a screenshot of what it looks like in JDL Studio.